 Linda Humphreys is a Certified Management Accountant who has held senior management positions with Alberta Innovates Health Solutions, and its predecessor — the Alberta Heritage Foundation for Medical Research — for 20 years.
 She has been Chief Financial Officer, and Director and Vice President responsible for Technology Commercialization.
 Most recently Ms. Humphreys was the Vice President of Corporate Affairs until she retired in 2012.
 She has been on boards or board committees for the Rural Physicians Action Plan, Inno-Centre Alberta and the Alberta Science and Technology Awards Foundation.
 She was a volunteer instructor for the Board Development Program in Alberta, and since 2011, a mentor with the career centre at the University of Alberta.
 She has been involved in the establishment and development of private sector companies developing technology in the oil sands.

 A University of Toronto chemical engineering graduate, Ronald Morrison began his career at Kodak Canada in 1958 and retired in 2001.
 He has held progressive responsibilities in manufacturing and general management, and was named President and General Manager of Kodak Canada, Inc. in 1984 and Chairman of the Board in 1994.
-In September 1994, he was appointed General Manager of Kodak Park and Vice President, Eastman Kodak Company, and from 1997 to 2001 was Worldwide Color Paper Flow Manager, Imaging Materials Manufacturing.
+In September 1994, he was appointed General Manager of Kodak Park and Vice President, Eastman Kodak Company.
+From 1997 to 2001, he was Worldwide Color Paper Flow Manager, Imaging Materials Manufacturing.

 He is currently the President of R.C.
 Management, an organization providing strategy and operational management consulting to a number of North American manufacturing and service organizations.
-Mr. Morrison is Treasurer, member of the Executive Committee and on the board of directors of Canadian Manufacturers & Exporters, and on the board of Zink Imaging Inc. He is a member of the Canadian Industry Program for Energy Conservation Executive Board and head of the Canadian delegation to ISO TC/PC 242 Energy Management.
-In addition, he is a guest lecturer on leadership at the Rotman School of Management at the University of Toronto.
+Mr. Morrison is also acting President and CEO of Canadian Manufacturers & Exporters.
+He is a member of the Canadian Industry Program for Energy Conservation’s Executive Board and head of the Canadian delegation to ISO TC/PC 301 Energy Management.

 Post Retirement Professor, Former Dean, Faculty of Medicine, Dalhousie University